Nerwyn/android-tv-card/README.md

 - Alter CSS of slider using [`slider_style`](#slider-style).
 - Change slider range using `slider_range`.
   - Defaults to [0,1] but can be changed for media players that use different volume ranges.
+- Change slider step using `slider_step`.
+  - Defaults to one hundredth of slider range.
 - Slider style now follows theme.

 [**Keyboard support**](#keyboard)